Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_fee_distribution/emission_flow_pipeline.md

 ### 🔹 1.
 Trigger Acknowledgment

 The `emission_trigger_conditions.md` module flags a TX as eligible.
-This signal enters the Emission Pipeline.
+This signal enters the Fee Distribution Pipeline.

 ### 🔹 2.
 Epoch & Quota Check